jmvanel/semantic_forms/scala/forms_play/README.md

 To run on another port than 9000 :
     run 9053

+To raise the memory, set this environment variable:
+    export SBT_OPTS="-Xmx2G"

 ## Run on a server without development environment

 To package to run on a server that has Java only: type in activator : `dist`